 And so, it’s not us they think of at all – with bullets flying, and their lives on the line.

 We don’t – and CAN’T – matter to them so directly out there.

 Cause these soldiers don’t run the battlefield with the knowledge that if they don’t win this fight today their family is in danger of death or rape back home.
-They don’t fight just outside our houses, protecting those who live inside from soldiers who would break in should they not hold the line.
+They don’t fight just outside our homes, protecting those who live inside from soldiers who would break in should they not hold the line.

-There’s just life and death.
+Just life and death.